Tracking Carbon Monoxide in Vermont

 A question mark with the words "Did you know?" under it.

-Every year in the U.S. more than 4,000 people are hospitalized and more than 400 die from unintentional carbon monoxide poisoning.
+Every year in the U.S. more than 4,000 people are hospitalized, 100,000 visit the emergency department and more than 400 die from unintentional carbon monoxide poisoning.

 Your Questions Answered